 • We packed a lot more clothes (and shoes) than we needed, and we packed items of clothing that we never wore because they weren’t very comfortable or no longer fit well after a couple extra pounds.
-I’ve learned that I really only needed three pairs of shorts, two pairs of jeans, three pairs of leggings and one wrap dress.
+I’ve learned that I really only needed three pairs of shorts, two pairs of jeans, two pairs of leggings and one wrap dress.
 For tops, 5-7 loose, neutral tops and a couple sweaters that go with all the bottoms, and 1-2 scarfs/wraps to dress up an outfit.
-I brought a leather jacket, a blazer and a couple of other outer jackets that I wore once (if ever).
-They won’t make the next trip.
-We brought way too many socks and t-shirts too.

-• On trip 1 brought 10 pairs of shoes but ended up wearing most of them once or twice (remember, we were traveling across seasons and needed summer and winter clothes).
+• On our first long trip I packed 10 pairs of shoes but ended up wearing most of them once or twice (remember, we were traveling across seasons and needed summer and winter clothes).
 Dave ended up wearing four pairs of shoes from the eight pairs he brought.
-Now I bring one pair of sandals, one ballet flat, one sneaker and one boot; if we discovered we were missing something important we’d just buy it.
+Now I bring one pair of sandals, one ballet flat, one sneaker and one boot; if we discover we are missing something important we’d just buy it.
 Souvenirs!